Every year, Earth Day happens on April 22.

 Want to encourage a love of bird watching?
 Encourage birds to visit your backyard by making bird feeders!
 We love this idea of rolling pine cones in peanut butter and bird feed, and then hanging up this tasty treat in our backyard.
 (You can also use old plastic eggs to shape bird feed treats).

-Make Some Earth Day Meals
+Earth Day Recipes

 Bring your kids into the kitchen and make some Earth Day inspired meals.
-In other words, all these dishes are green!
+In other words, all these dishes are green

 Earth Day may only come once a year, but you can do these activities all year round.